Lady Mastermind: All-New, Different Marvel

-Following the rebirth of the Marvel Universe, Regan is revealed to be one of the many mutants poisoned by Terrigen Mist.
-Suffering from the M-Pox and fearing to die alone, she trapped as many people as she could in illusions and planned to take them with her.
-Regan was, however, found by Danielle Moonstar, who tried to reason with her to release the people she put under and let the X-Men help her.
-At first, Regan refuses and tries to trap Moonstar in an illusion; as Moonstar resisted her illusion, Regan begs her to stop fighting, stating if she is going to die she won't die alone.
-Persistent, Moonstar tells her that she understand her fear and pain more than she knows, but Regan finds it hard to believe, saying to her that she has no idea what it's like to live with fear.
+Regan is revealed to be one of the many mutants inflicted by Terrigen Mist, a substance that is toxic to mutants.
+Suffering from the M-Pox and fearing that she will die alone, she traps as many people as she can in illusions, intending to take them with her.
+Regan is found by Danielle Moonstar, who tries to reason with her to release the people she put under and let the X-Men help her.
+Moonstar tells her that she understand her fear and pain more than she knows, but Regan finds it hard to believe, saying to her that she has no idea what it's like to live with fear.
 To show how much she understood, Moonstar shows Regan her memories and all the pain she went through, cancelling her illusion in the process.
-As the M-Pox began killing Regan, she begs Moonstar end her suffering by killing her, unwilling to live with the pain; Moonstar convinces her not to give up and maintain her courage, no matter what happens.
-Moonstar transports Regan to X-Haven, where the healers managed to stabilize her condition.
-As Moonstar leaves her to get healed, Regan thanks her for making her see the error of ways.
+Moonstar transports Regan to X-Haven, where her condition is stabilized.